CoderAcademy-MEL/html-css-challenges/02-css-fundamentals.md

 Create a landing page like the image below.

-You'll need to research background images, linear gradient, setting height for background, difference between margin and padding.
+You'll need to research: background images, linear gradient, setting heights for backgrounds and the difference between margin and padding.

 ![](https://dl.dropboxusercontent.com/s/b0itdvgc0bobuv3/landing-page.png?dl=0)

 ### Challenge 2

-Create a website that has a fixed nav like the image below, with links that allow you to jump to different points on the page.
-Think about `font-family` and `font-size`.
+Create a website that has a fixed nav like the image below.

+The links should allow you to jump to different points on the page.
+Think about what an appropriate `font-family` and `font-size`.

 ![](https://dl.dropboxusercontent.com/s/ex8s0rroexvub90/fixed-navbar.png?dl=0)

 ### Challenge 3

-Create a page with a fixed scrollable sidebar, similar to [bootstrap website](https://getbootstrap.com/docs/4.3/components/alerts/)
+Create a website with a fixed scrollable sidebar like the image below.

 ![](https://dl.dropboxusercontent.com/s/d95wn114bgkcfng/fixed-sidebar.png?dl=0)